anishst/Learn/CloudComputing/AWS/aws_notes.md

 ##Amazon Elastic Transcoder
  - is a highly scalable, easy to use and cost-effective way for developers and businesses to convert (or “transcode”) video and audio files from their source format into versions that will playback on devices like smartphones, tablets and PCs.
+## Amazon Rekognition
+- Automate your image and video analysis with machine learning.

 ## Resources

 - Getting started: https://aws.amazon.com/getting-started/